danwells96/ARISES/DocFiles/Meeting Minutes.md

 * Given basic design requirements
   * No hierarchy - all content accessible on one page
   * All key information visible at all times
-  * 'Bi-focal display' of one day's glucose levels, summaries of previous day's information and important info highlighted e.g. meals, hypos, exercist activites...
+  * 'Bifocal display' of one day's glucose levels, summaries of previous day's information and important info highlighted e.g. meals, hypos, exercist activites...
   * Ability to access summary data
 * Briefed on basic aims of the project
   * Demonstrate an app with a functional UI and as much of the outlined design as possible completed (not expected to fully finish within the time frame)